xan-man-23/HackThisBoxCTF/README.md

 Course Concepts:

 The course has taught us linux commands and why they are so powerful.
 Going through this ctf, this should be a reminder of the linux commands.
 As well, we have learned how to access different machines via ssh.
-There are security risks of why it shouldnt be essy to access different machines.
+There are security risks of why it shouldn't be easy to access different machines on a network.